soumitra-chatterjee/algos/README.md

 # algos

-:wave: Here you can find solved algorithms for some problems that I attempted or found interesting.
+:wave: Here you can find the solved algorithms for some problems that I attempted or found interesting.